Zulko/moviepy/docs/gallery.rst

 The Cup Song Covers Mix
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This video is a mix of 60 covers of the Cup Song which demonstrates non-linear video editing capabilities of MoviePy.
-The code that generated the script (not commented) can be found here.
+This video is a mix of 60 covers of the Cup Song which demonstrates the non-linear video editing capabilities of MoviePy.
+The code that generated the script (not commented) can be found `here <http://nbviewer.ipython.org/github/Zulko/--video-editing---Cup-Song-Covers-Mix/blob/master/CupSongsCovers.ipynb>`_.

 .. raw:: html